 Starting this blog has been the best professional development in my 15 years of teaching.
-Learning about the teacher tribe of social media that supports and encourages one another has been an incredible inspiration alone.
+Learning about the teacher community of social media that supports and encourages one another has been an incredible inspiration alone.
 I’ve also discovered other blogging teachers who share fantastic ideas and resources.
 The most important professional development has come from making professional connections to teachers around the world.
 One of those teachers is Kasey Bell from Shake Up Learning.

 Some of the links found in this post are affiliates.
 This means if you make a purchase after clicking through we will receive a small compensation at no extra cost to you.
 Thank you in advance for your support and please know that we only endorse products we use and love.

 After attending my first EdCamp, the information I learned from Kasey’s blog was invaluable to my classroom.
 You see I didn’t have the time to drive half an hour on specific days to attend training in order to learn how to better use Google Classroom with my students.
 Instead, I read every blog post and resource Kasey had posted on the topic and taught myself in the convenience of my own home, and usually in my jammies.
 There was so much she had to teach me, so when her email swooshed into my inbox asking for book reviewers I immediately responded.
 Reading the book, Shake Up Learning, opened my eyes to a number of new ideas, but also validated so much of how I already teach.

 Change is inevitable

 “Learning has changed, and it will continue to change.
 Before we can tackle all the technological changes in our classrooms, we must first take a step back and redefine what learning is and what it looks like in the twenty-first century.”